 A Morning Routine as an Intention

-While your personal morning routine will be distinct, there is an underlying common thread.
+While your personal morning routine will be distinct, there is an underlying common thread that will supercharge your routine with the energy of positive transformation.

 In the Yoga tradition, this is called sankalpa.
 In Sanskrit, kalpa means “vow” or “a sacred precept, law, or rule,” and san means “honoring or bestowing.”
-Thus, sankalpa is a sacred vow, or law, that we honor or bestow.
-2 In this way, our morning routine essentially becomes a sacred vow that we bestow, on ourselves, on others, and our day.
+Thus, sankalpa is a sacred vow, or law, that we honor or bestow.2 In this way, our morning routine essentially becomes a sacred vow that we bestow, on ourselves, on others, and on our day.

-With a morning routine framed as an intention for our lives, how then might we go about constructing a routine that supports our highest purpose?
-Or, in more modest terms, how can we start our day in a way that makes us happy?
+With a morning routine framed as an intention for your life, how then might you go about constructing a routine that supports your highest purpose?
+Or, in more modest terms, how can you start your day in a way that makes you happy?

-Like mathematics, there are so many combinations of morning-routine variables.
-The right answer is the one that feels good to you.
-Here are a few Ayurvedic building blocks to take into consideration for a healthy daily routine.
-Again, there are many ways to answer this, and the "right" answer is the one that feels right for your life.
+Like mathematics, there are so many combinations of morning routine variables.
+The right routine is the one that feels good to you.
+Here are a few Ayurvedic building blocks to take into consideration for an energizing daily routine, but remember that there are many ways to approach this, and the "right" routine for you is the one that fits your life.

 Get Enough Sleep

 If you are one with a high amount of vata or pitta in your system and have a difficult time winding down, I Sleep Soundly is a wonderfully supportive formula to help relax the mind so the body can rest.
-Rubbing the feet and your temples with Sleep Easy Oil is another kindness you can offer yourself before bed.
+Rubbing your feet and temples with Sleep Easy Oil is a simple and useful kindness you can offer yourself before bed.

 In the Ayurvedic tradition, sleep is one of the four pillars of health.
-In fact, the lack of adequate sleep, defined as at least seven hours of quality sleep per night, is one factor in many chronic health conditions.
-3 So, get your sleep!
+In fact, the lack of adequate sleep, defined as at least seven hours of quality sleep per night, is one factor in many chronic health conditions.3 So, be sure to nurture quality sleep!

-For example, kapha rules the time between 6 to 10 a.m. and p.m., which means that kapha's heavy, slow, stable, and sometimes static qualities prevail during this time.
+For example, kapha rules the time between 6 to 10 a.m. and p.m., which means that kapha's heavy, slow, and stable qualities prevail during this time.
 For this reason, when we sleep in, or even past 6 a.m., we generally have more difficulty rousing ourselves out of bed.

 This is also why, if we stay up past 10 p.m., we seem to catch a “second wind”—we move into the pitta time of night, which brings with it pitta's fire and drive, reawakening our minds and desires to accomplish and do.
 This pitta time of night lasts from approximately 10 p.m. to 2 a.m. when we transition to the vata time of the morning, from 2 a.m. to 6 a.m.

 Some may find themselves waking up at 3 or 4 a.m.
 This wakefulness is influenced by the vata time of the morning.
 This is also why you may find that you naturally wake up before the sunrise, still receptive to this vata energy in the environment, which provides a lightness and clarity.
-This is an excellent time to begin your day.
-You may want to journal, write down your dreams, or invoke a mantra or affirmation for your day.
-4
+Before 6 a.m. is an excellent time to begin your day.
+You may want to journal, write down your dreams, or invoke a mantra or affirmation for your day.4

 Scrape Your Tongue